What do they look like?

 - The common wombat, most widespread of the two, has a large, naked snout covered in grainy skin.

 - The much rarer southern hairy-nosed wombat has larger ears than the common wombat, and its snout is coated with fine hairs.
+Until recently, the southern hairy-nosed wombat was thought to be extinct in NSW.
+They are currently listed as endangered.

 The northern hairy-nosed wombat is presumed extinct in NSW.